joanpadolina/browser-technologies-1920/README.md

 - Version/6.0 Mobile/10B500 Safari/8536.25
 ```

-The OBA webapp for childres has no functionalities if browsing through an old iPod.
+The OBA webapp for childrens has no functionalities if browsing through an old iPod.
 There is no Javascript enabled so images and content wouldn't load.
-The API is there for not usable via an ipod.
+The API is therefor not usable via an ipod.
 The form however is being loaded but the next page wont load.
 There is a lot of javascript going on and this will not work.
 The input search has an auto zoom if clicked.
 This wil make everything a lot bigger.